Faculty & Staff

 DEVIN MACRAE - LEVEL II LEAD TEACHER

-After two years as a Synapse Level II Associate teacher, Devin is thrilled to be stepping into a Level II Lead Teacher position.
+After two years as a Synapse Level II Associate teacher, Devin is thrilled to be coming back to Synapse for his second year in a Level II Lead Teacher position.
 Devin holds a degree in Biology from California State Monterey Bay.
 Devin has worked with children in a number of ways.
 He was an educator at Marina Vista Elementary School in Marina, California, where he worked with students ranging from Kindergarten to 5th grade.
 He also spends summers at Camp Galileo as a science and outdoor instructor teaching innovation.
-Devin is also the proud parent of a three-year-old daughter and a 1-year-old son.
+Devin is also the proud parent of a four-year-old daughter and a 2-year-old son.

-Karen is looking forward to her first year at Synapse.
+Karen is thrilled to be returning to Synapse for her first year as a Lead Teacher.
 She grew up in the Bay Area and graduated from the University of California Santa Cruz with a BA in Psychology.
 Her first teaching assignment was a long-term substitute position, where she taught second grade.
 This experience ignited a passion for children, and Karen spent the next eight years teaching in a Special Ed Preschool and Transitional Kindergarten classroom.
 In addition to education, she has a passion for the healing arts and is a certified Reiki Master and Ayurveda health counselor.
 She enjoys seasonal cooking, hiking, and spending time with the love of her life when she is not in the classroom with her students.

 JENNIFER BOURQUE - LEVEL III LEAD TEACHER